franciscofregona/dominoes-kicker/README.md

 2) For which purpose would you decide to use a virtual machine instead of a container?
 ------------

-I'd decide to use a VM instead of a container to be able to:
+I'd choose to use a VM instead of a container to be able to:
 1. fully customize the operative system and hardware that will run an application,
-2. better constrain an ill-behaving application by means of sizing of memory, disk and number of cpus,
+2. better constrain an ill-behaving application by means of sizing of memory, disk and number of CPUs,
 3. test an application that is later to be deployed on bare-metal (using application in the broadest of meanings),
 4. keep running legacy applications, Virtualizing (P2V) them out of obsolete hardware, legacy operating systems, without support or in need of isolation,
 5. run applications developed in a monolithic paradigm (vs a micro-service paradigm, more suitable for containers).
 I'm not sure but the size of service (ie: databases) might set a case against containers as well,
 6. running third-party applications, wired to be run as appliances (VM) and not to be as trusted as in-house developed ones.
 7. Finally: While containers are being improved every-day, they are not yet as mature and proven as VMs are.
-Thus: in certain busines environments and loads, mission critical applications are better of in VMs.
+Thus: in certain business environments and loads, mission critical applications are better of in VMs.

 3) Which would be benefits of running containers systems like Docker or LXC?